This Brisbane to Sunshine Coast road trip blog post was originally published in October 2017 and last updated in July 2020.

 It may not be one of Australia’s most renowned regions, but Queensland’s Sunshine Coast is well worth a visit.
-Spanning from Caloundra up to Great Sandy National Park, it’s delightfully low on tourists (except for Noosa), boasts reasonably warm winters (think 70F/20C), and offers both beaches and mountains.
+Spanning from Caloundra up to Great Sandy National Park (or approximately Brisbane to Noosa), it’s delightfully low on tourists, boasts reasonably warm winters (think 70F/20C), and offers both beaches and mountains.
 Does it get any better?

 I readily admit that the Sunshine Coast was never high on my Australian travel radar.
 It doesn’t really host any of the super-popular touristic hotspots that one might normally plan a trip around, so for the past couple years I’d been busy crossing everything else off my Aussie to-travel-to list.

 Now that I’ve had a chance to explore this part of Australia, I feel kinda silly for ignoring it for so long.
 The Sunshine Coast is a downright pleasant, relaxing, and beautiful place to be, and the fact that it’s not very popular only adds to its allure.